benbalter/jekyll-relative-links/README.md

 ### Processing Collections

-Setting the `collections` option to a truthy value enables relative links to and from collection items (including posts).
+Setting the `collections` option to `true` enables relative links to and from collection items (including posts).

 Assuming this structure: